animo/siera-cli/docs/guides/using-the-agent-cli.md

 Every subcommand has the option of a `-h` or `--help` flag, where you'll see the usage of that subcommand, a description of the options as well as which options are required.
 We recommend playing around with these and trying commands out as the easiest way to get aquainted with the CLI. &#x20;

 ### Know what is happening (--verbose)

 We believe that good logging makes for a good CLI user experience, but we also believe a productivity focused tool should not flood the terminal with logging.
-That is why the Aries CLI uses different log-levels.
+That is why the Agent CLI uses different log-levels.

 | CLI flags                                 | Rust logger | Description                           |
 | ----------------------------------------- | ----------- | ------------------------------------- |